 While this measure is based on actual data, being the non weather adjusted maximum demand, it is also materially dependent on judgments and assumptions in developing the methodology for weather adjustment.
 As there is no independent means of verifying the correctness or otherwise of historical weather adjustment Powerlink considers this variable will remain as estimated data in the future.

-The 50% POE coincident weather adjusted maximum demand aligns with the 50% POE coincident weather adjusted maximum demand, which was reported in Powerlink's 2017 TAPR Error!
-Bookmark not defined.
+The 50% POE coincident weather adjusted maximum demand aligns with the 50% POE coincident weather adjusted maximum demand, which was reported in Powerlink's 2018 TAPR.

 Sheet: 5.4 Maximum Demand And Utilisation at Spatial Level